millxing/Patchlets/README.md

 - **combinePatchlets.py** takes multiple v1-compatible patchlets and combines them to make a new patch. <br/>

-These python scripts can be run from any python environment, but standalone .exe files can easily be created with pyinstaller.<br/>
+These python scripts can be run from any python environment, but standalone .exe files can easily be created with pyinstaller.
+The only packages they use are *os*, *random* and *re*.
+I've tested it on both MacOs and Windows, but not Linux. <br/>

 **Read the [Instructions](https://github.com/millxing/Patchlets/blob/master/Instructions.md) before using.**<br/>